zhullyb/monyhar/monyhar/docs/old_chromoting_build_instructions.md

 1. [Install the build dependencies](linux/build_instructions_prerequisites.md).
 1. Install the depot\_tools utilities, a process that is documented at https://dev.monyhar.org/developers/how-tos/install-depot-tools.
-1. Download the Chromium source code by running:
+1. Download the Monyhar source code by running:
     `$ fetch monyhar --nosvn=True`

 ## Build and install the Linux host service